sakait-pc/slack-reader/README.md

 4. Create a new file `db.json` in the project's root directory.

-5. Export data form Slack then add it to the db.json.
+5. Export data from Slack then add it to the db.json.

 6. It's done.
 Let's start this app with custom npm scripts.